-- 13.5.
-Staff should also refer any press enquiries to their SLG contact (having first notified the contact of the basic nature of the incident) who will pass this information on to the Critical Incident Team (Head and other members of the Executive).
-The names of casualties should not be given to the media. - 13.6.
-The School holds a Critical Incident File, held by the Executive, which covers the management of a major incident, disaster or emergency. - 13.7.
-To assist any third party in the case of an emergency, students can carry a contact ID card or hold an image on their phone of relevant contact details.
+- 9.5 The School holds a Critical Incident File, held by the Executive, which covers the management of a major incident, disaster or emergency. - 9.6 To assist any third party in the case of an emergency, students can carry a contact ID card or hold an image on their phone of relevant contact details.